borisdayma/huggingtweets/README.md

 ## How does it work?

-To understand how the model works, check my [W&B report](https://bit.ly/2TGXMZf).
+To understand how the model was developed, check my [W&B report](https://bit.ly/2TGXMZf).

 You can also explore the development version [`huggingtweets-dev.ipynb`](huggingtweets-dev.ipynb) or use the following link.